cic12/exo_gui/README.md

 ## Installation

 A windows installation of Qt is required.
-The software has been developed using Desktop Qt 5.15.0 MSVC2019 64bit, so this installation is recommended, however, newer versions should be compatible.
+The software has been developed using Desktop Qt 5.15.0 MSVC2019 64bit, so this installation is recommended, however, newer versions of Qt and the MSVC 64bit compiler should be compatible.
 It can be downloaded [here](https://www.qt.io/download-qt-installer "Qt") and is free for open source development.
 With Qt installed, the code in this repo should build and run straight away.
 The Qt project is loaded by opening the GUI.pro file in the ./GUI directory.

 Before running the code, make sure the HEBI X8-9 actuator is connected using the Scope software.
 To connect the exoskeleton router use the network 'TP-Link_A196_5G'.
 The 5 GHz frequency drops fewer packets than the 2.4 GHz frequency.